junxit/us-congress-bills-117/metadata.md

 - 2021-02-24 — Motion to reconsider laid on the table Agreed to without objection.
 - 2021-02-24 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 414 - 11 (Roll no. 36). (text: 02/23/2020 CR H557-558)
 - 2021-02-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 414 - 11 (Roll no. 36).(text: 02/23/2020 CR H557-558)
+- 2021-02-25 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.